rickwysocki/littleGhost/README.md

 # Little Ghost - Hugo Theme

-Little Ghost is a simple but extensible Hugo theme built with Tailwind.css.
+Little Ghost is a simple but extensible [Hugo](https://gohugo.io) theme built with [Tailwind CSS](https://tailwindcss.com).
 It is primarily designed for blogs and portfolio websites.
 I designed it to give folks an easy and aesthetically pleasing kick-start to their Hugo sites.

 ## Installing littleGhost